Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication-provider.md

 # Watch Face Complication Provider

-The watchface complication provider application is a service application to provide complication data.
+The watch face complication provider application is a service application to provide complication data.
 Complication provider application provides only data.
-The watchface application decides how to display the complications.
+The watch face application decides how to display the complications.
-The complication provider application provides the complication data by using the watchface complication provider API to the watchface application.
+The complication provider application provides the complication data by using the watch face complication provider API to the watch face application.

 ## Prerequisites

-To enable your application to use the watchface complication functionality:
+To enable your application to use the watch face complication functionality:

-1. To use the Watch Face Complication API to communicate with the watchface application, this application has to request permission by adding the following privilege to the `tizen-manifest.xml` file:
+1. To use the Watch Face Complication API to communicate with the watch face application, this application has to request permission by adding the following privilege to the `tizen-manifest.xml` file:

     ```xml